 4. Sid Meier’s Civilization 6

-Sid Meier’s Civilization series is amongst the most iconic in the strategy genre, and its fame well-earned.
-The most recent entry in the series, Civ 6, is a well-rounded and refined turn-based civilisation-builder.
+Sid Meier’s Civilization series is among the most iconic in the strategy genre, and its fame well-earned.
+The most recent entry in the series, Civ 6, is a well-rounded and refined turn-based civilization-builder.

 Developing upon the player agency, city management roots of the franchise, this entry’s main changes come from the decentralisation of cities.
 Players can now construct specialized districts that turn cities into sprawling hubs of activity, forcing players to reconsider how they use space for in-game improvements.